Welcome to Xequence!

 Converting loops to clips

-If you decide you want to make changes to the repeated clips (delete some of them, move them, or edit the notes only in some of the clips), then you can use "Convert loops to clips".
+If you decide you want to make changes to the repeated clips (delete some of them, move them, or edit the notes only in some of the clips), then you can use "Convert loops to clips" in the "Process" menu.
 This will convert the loop into actual (but still linked to the original) copies.
 You can now move them around, delete some of them, etc.

 Note, however, that these clips are still linked to the original, so editing the notes inside them will modify all converted clips and the original.
 If you want to change the data of only one single clip of them, select it and then choose "Unlink" from the "Process" menu, which will make it a truly independent copy (it will also get assigned a new number, visible on the clip).